Forging connections through sport

 Her time coaching and mentoring kids goes far beyond the bullet points in the experience section of her LinkedIn profile.
 For her, this is all personal.

 She isn’t from Winnipeg originally.
-She moved here from Brandon, Man. after graduating high school in 2004.
+She moved here from Brandon, Man., after high school in 2004.
 A gifted athlete, she caught the attention of the University of Winnipeg Wesmen who recruited her to join their volleyball program and study at their school.

 The University of Winnipeg’s main campus is located in downtown Winnipeg, bordering what is commonly known as the city’s core area.
 Menzies was 17 and new to the city.
 Her new surroundings were a lot to take in, she remembers.